Important Notice - The Parish Clerk does not deal with the bookings for the village hall. The booking secretary is Pat Wood on 01530 242251

 The postcode for the hall is LE6 0AE.

-The Committee has adopted a Health and Safety Document which governs use of the Village Hall.
+The Committee has adopted a Health and Safety Statement which governs use of the Village Hall.

 In 2013 a Defibrillator was fitted in the entrance to the kitchen door on the side of the village hall.